Elmenteitan: Sites and society

-Artefacts and characteristics
+Artifacts and characteristics

 At Elmenteitan sites, lithic assemblages are distinguished by a high percentage of long symmetrical two-edged obsidian blades.
-These blades, which sum up to 15-20cm in length (among the largest in the Later Stone Age in Eastern Africa), were used unmodified and also served as blanks for a great variety of smaller microlithic tools.
+These blades, which sum up to 15–20 cm in length (among the largest in the Later Stone Age in Eastern Africa), were used unmodified and also served as blanks for a great variety of smaller microlithic tools.

 Typical Elmenteitan artifact assemblages also include ceramic bowls and shallow stone vessels.
 Ceramic vessels are mainly undecorated.
 Several rare, but very distinctive ornamental designs such as irregular punctuation and rim millings have also been found.
 Occasionally small bowls with out-turned rims, handles with holes or horizontal lugs have been discovered as well.

 Domestic cattle and small stock were raised and herded in combination with hunting, fishing and foraging.
 Patterns and degree of subsistence economy varied greatly depending on location and local and temporal climate.
 Regular cremation of the dead took place in caves (e.g. Egerton Cave, Keringet Caves).
 Njoro River Cave, first excavated in 1938 by Mary Leakey, served as a mass-burial site.
 Associated finds include beads, blades, stone bowls, palettes and pottery vessels.